What is dry eye?

 In addition, your veterinarian may want to check the eyes for corneal ulcers by placing fluorescein stain into the eyes to check for signs of corneal erosion.

 Culture of a sample of tears to determine if your cat has a bacterial infection.

-The goal of treatment is to increase tear production and replace tears as well as addressing the underlying condition where necessary.
+The goal of treatment is to increase tear production and replace tears as well as address the underlying condition where necessary.

 Before applying any of the medications listed below, removal of eye charge with cotton wool dampened with warm water will be necessary.
 Discard immediately and always wash your hands before and after handling a cat with eye problems.